Malone, Washington: Geography

 Malone is located in southeastern Grays Harbor County, east of the Chehalis River valley.
 It is bordered to the southeast by the Porter CDP and to the southwest by U.S. Route 12, which leads west 25 mi to Aberdeen and southeast 21 mi to Grand Mound and Interstate 5.

 According to the United States Census Bureau, the Malone CDP has a total area of 23.4 sqkm, of which 0.01 sqkm, or 0.06%, are water.

 Malone is the home of Red's Hop N' Market, a mini-mart that is also the U.S. Postal Service's (USPS) first official village post office, a post office located within an existing retail establishment, with limited service and no full-time postmaster.
 The mini-mart's owner is paid $2,000/year by the US Postal Service to sell stamps and shipping supplies and allow the USPS to place mailboxes on-site.

+Demographics

+Malone first appeared as a census designated place in the 2010 U.S. census formed from part of deleted Malone-Porter CDP.